paulotruta/alexa-skill-llm-intent/README.md

 make new
 ```

-And follow the wizard to create a new Alexa Skill project as a target.
+And follow the wizard to create a new Alexa Skill project as a target, choosing the following options:

+- **?
+Choose a modeling stack for your skill:**  `Interaction Model`
+- **?
+Choose the programming language you will use to code your skill:**  `Python`
+- **?
+Choose a method to host your skill's backend resources:**  `Alexa Hosted`

+>*⚠️ If you don't choose the specified options on the New Skill Wizard, the process could fail as this template is made to run an Interaction Model skill in Python, while the Makefile method currently only supports Alexa Hosted skills.*

 This will create a new Alexa Hosted Skill target in your account, which you can then use to update the skill to use this template.

 #### Importing an existing Alexa Skill